C. Stephen Foster

-C. Stephen Foster is an American ophthalmologist, known for his research and treatment of ocular inflammatory disease (OID) with immunomodulatory therapy.
-He has published over 700 peer reviewed journal articles and authored 3 textbooks in his field.
+Charles Stephen Foster is an American ophthalmologist known for his research and treatment of ocular inflammatory disease (OID) with immunomodulatory therapy.
+In addition, Foster is the author of approximately 1,000 papers and 14 textbooks.
+His focus tends to be dedicated to the advancement of ophthalmology.
+Foster established the Ocular Immunology and Uveitis Foundation to support relevant research.
+He is currently a mentor and part-time professor of ophthalmology at Harvard Medical School.

 Education

 Foster was born and raised in West Virginia.
-He completed his Bachelor of Science Degree in Chemistry at Duke University, with Distinction and Phi Beta Kappa in 1965, and received his Doctor of Medicine Degree at Duke University Medical Center, in 1969, being elected to Alpha Omega Alpha.
-In 1975, he completed his residency at Barnes Hospital, St. Louis followed by fellowships in Cornea and External Diseases and ocular immunology at the Massachusetts Eye and Ear Infirmary (MEEI) in Boston, Massachusetts in 1977.
+He completed his Bachelor of Science Degree in Chemistry at Duke University in 1965.
+In 1969 he received his Doctor of Medicine Degree at Duke University Medical Center.

 Career

 After his fellowship, Foster joined the full-time faculty in the Department of Ophthalmology at Harvard Medical School, serving as the director of the residency training program at MEEI.
 In 1980, he created its first ocular immunology service, and created the Uveitis and Ocular Immunology Fellowship to train ophthalmologists in 1984.